Mozambican Primera División femenina

 The Mozambican Primera División femenina is the highest level of league competition for women's football in Mozambique.
 It is the women's equivalent of the men's Moçambola.
-Starting with the 2021, the league champion will qualify for the CAF Women's Champions League.
+Starting with the 2021, the league champion will qualify for the COSAFA Women's Champions League.

+History

+The competition is structured across three regional zones North, Central, and South with each comprising nine participating teams.
+The teams compete in a round‑robin format, with every club playing a total of eight matches, divided evenly between home and away fixtures.

 Champions

 The list of champions and runners-up: